writethedocs/www/docs/conf/australia/2024/tales.rst

 Whether it’s a documentation horror story, a tech-writing hack, or a valuable lesson learned, your story matters.
 Step up, share a tale, and make your mark at the conference\!
 Plus, by contributing, you’ll be adding to a rich, diverse experience that everyone can learn from.

-**Note:** All talks will be recorded and shared on the Write the Docs Australia YouTube channel.
+**Note:** All talks will be recorded (unless you'd rather opt out) and shared on the Write the Docs Australia YouTube channel.

 .. _lightning talks: https://www.writethedocs.org/conf/australia/2024/lightning-talks/